larrytheliquid/generic-reuse/ArtifactOverview.md

 Everything
 ----------

-As a sanity check, `code/Everything.ced` imports all of the files mentioned below, so if it passes type checking then everything type checks.
+As a sanity check, `code/EverythingList.ced` and `code/EverythingTerm.ced` import all of the files mentioned below, so if they pass type checking then everything type checks.

 Type of Dependent Identity Functions
 ------------------------------------